redgreenblues/playboy-starter-pack/README.md

 ### 3. Login Page
 As a user, I want to be able to login to the application.

-### 4. Home Page
+### 4. Dashboard
 As a user, I want to be able to see all the memes, gifs and puns in this application.
-- Memes, gifs and puns that were created by users will be pushed to the Home Page, as well as their [Personal Profile Page](#6.-personal-profile-page).
+- Memes, gifs and puns that were created by users will be pushed to the Dashboard, as well as their [User Dashboard](#6.-user-dashboard).

 ### 5. Create Memes/Gifs/Puns Page
 As a user, I want to be able to create new memes, gifs and puns in this application.

-### 6. Personal Profile Page
+### 6. User Dashboard
-As a user, I want to be able to view all the memes, gifs and puns I have created in my own personal profile.
+As a user, I want to be able to view all the memes, gifs and puns I have created in my own user dashboard.

 ### 7. Edit Memes/Gifs/Puns
 As a user, I want to be able to edit the memes, gifs and puns that I have created.